 - You move, because the insurance company who offered you the best rate at your old residence may no longer offer you the best rate at your new address.

 - You’re adding a teen to your policy.
-The fact is, some insurers are more teen-friendly than others.
+The fact is: some insurance providers are more teen friendly than others.

 These are just a few common reasons why you should shop around mid-policy, but there are other key times, too.
 You might end up paying more for than necessary for your coverage, so don’t wait to compare car insurance quotes.

 2. Ask about available discounts

-You would be shocked to discover how many discounts are available.
+You’ll be surprised to discover how many discounts are available.
 Ask your insurance provider for a list of discounts, because you never know what details about your life might qualify you for a cheaper rate.
 For example, your occupation, that roadside assistance program you signed up for, or your teen driver’s grades could all help you get a lower rate.

 3. Take an accredited driving course

 New drivers who complete an accredited driver’s training course will likely be eligible for a discount.
 Insurance companies know that drivers who are taught by professionals tend to be better, safer drivers and thus reward these drivers with premiums lower than what they would pay otherwise.

 4. Combine insurance policies

 Do you have your home insurance and car insurance policies with the same company?
-If not, you could save a bundle by having all of your insurance policies with one provider.
-The discount can range from anywhere from five to 15 percent off of one, or even both of your policies.
+If not, you could save by bundling all your policies with one provider.
+The discount can range anywhere from 5% to 15% off one, or even both of your policies.